beaker-project/beaker/documentation/user-guide/customizing-installation.rst

     effect is similar to booting from install media with no kickstart.
     Typically it is also necessary to set ``mode=vnc``.

+``method=<method>``
+   Installation method to use.
+Default is ``nfs``, supported alternatives include ``http`` and ``nfs+iso``.
+The specific installation methods supported for a particular distro tree in a particular lab will depend on how the distro was imported into Beaker.
+The available methods can be determined through the web UI by looking at the URL schemes listed for the distro tree.

 ``mode=<mode>``
     Installation mode to use.
 Valid values are ``text`` (curses-like interface), ``cmdline`` (plain text with no interaction), ``graphical``